atkinsroy/HPEwarranty/README.md

     PS> Get-module Selenium -Listavailable
 ```

-The location of the installed module will depend on the version of PowerShell you have and on the scope chosen above (Allusers/CurrentUser)
+Note the location of the installed module.
+This will depend on the version of PowerShell you have and on the scope chosen above (Allusers/CurrentUser)

-2. If you are using PowerShell 7.x and scope is AllUsers, enter the following (adjust as necessary):
+2. If you are using PowerShell 7.x and with scope AllUsers, enter the following (adjust as necessary):

 ```powershell
     PS> $env:PATH += "C:\Program Files\PowerShell\Modules\Selenium\3.0.1\assemblies\"
     PS> Add-Type -Path "C:\Program Files\PowerShell\Modules\Selenium\3.0.1\assemblies\WebDriver.dll"
 ```

 3. Selenium ships with Browser drivers for Chrome, Firefox, Edge.
 These will probably be out of date for the version of the broswer you have installed.
-You will need to download a matching driver for the version of the brower you are using.
-For Chrome, install the appropriate driver from  https://sites.google.com/a/chromium.org/chromedriver/downloads, and replace the chromedriver.exe file in the same Selenium install folder, as above.
+You will need to download a matching driver.
+For Chrome, install the appropriate driver from  https://sites.google.com/a/chromium.org/chromedriver/downloads, replacing the chromedriver.exe file in the same Selenium install folder, as above.

 ## Example usage
 ```powershell